 Most people in Southern California know their municipal water supply isn’t exactly spring-creek quality and accept the fact that disinfectants such as chlorine and fluoride are necessary to make water potable.
 However, the problem with our tap water goes way beyond a few added chemicals.
 There are things that should not be in there and we are just now beginning to learn about their potential effects on our health.

-It’s important to note that neither of these utilities exceeded legal limits, nor where they found in violation of drinking water standards, but that only speaks to the need of increasing regulations on the utilities that supply the very thing our lives depend on.
+It’s important to note that neither of these utilities exceeded legal limits, nor were they found in violation of drinking water standards, but that only speaks to the need for increased regulations on the utilities that supply the very thing our lives depend on.